 Fueled’s Product Management team takes client ideas and turns them into award-winning apps via our agile problem-solving process.
 When a client meets with our Product Managers, they are often presented with basics of the industry and the problem to solve; it is their job to find the best solution.

 The first task for a Fueled PM is to create a feature set that makes sense for what the clients want the app to achieve.
 This requires combining our team’s knowledge of the marketplace, mobile possibilities, and intensive industry research.
+To find prioritize features for maximum ROI for your app, we follow a process that has seen much success:

 One of our first priorities when creating a project roadmap is to find the defining feature of an app.
 This will be the download hook that will be useful to the core user base we are aiming to reach.